cvs-health/testaro/README.md

 }
 ```

 When you combine a script with a batch, Autotest performs the script, replacing the `which` and `what` properties of all `url` commands with the values in the first object in the `hosts` array, then again with the values in the second object, and so on.
-Those replacements also occur in the extra `url` commands mentioned above.
+Those replacements also occur in the inserted extra `url` commands mentioned above.

 A batch offers an efficient way to perform a uniform set of commands on every host in a set of hosts.
 In this way you can run the same set of tests on multiple web pages.
 Autotest writes a separate report file for each host.